pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 We examined how NeuroOn-recorded delta wave amplitude differs between (PSG-defined) N2 and N3 sleep stages.
 The results indicate that it is possible to differentiate between those two phases with approximately `75%` accuracy basing on a box-plot distribution.

 The delta band powers are similarly distinct in both NeuroOn and PSG, which may imply that the signal gathered can be used for advanced and precise sleep staging - maybe even more precise than the current NeuroOn's[^delta-power].
 This invalidates my initial assumption I approached NeuroOn with - that it's impossible to gather signal of good enough quality to reliably discern sleep stages from just 3 electrodes.
-Its analysis in real-time may still be very complex, which leaves us with another, maybe simpler option:

-### Why use EEG at all?

-Even though NeuroOn's marketing success was largely founded in the usage of neuro-buzzwords[^neuro-buzzwords] one should also ask: if it is best-quality sleep staging for end-user that we're trying to achieve, should we use EEG?
-Are there different, less uncomfortable and more accurate methods of analyzing sleep?
-Or do users need to wake up with electrode prints on their forehead every morning to get a proper signal quality?

-Research done on multiple PSG alternatives[^non-laboratory-alternatives], including clinical-grade wrist-worn devices[^actigraph]  [^actillume] suggests that is is possible to achieve results better than NeuroOn's by focusing on accelerometer analysis only.
-Respective teams were able to obtain `82-89%` agreement rate with the PSG[^actigraph] and `81%` overall accuracy[^actillume] on much bigger populations than this experiment.

-NeuroOn's campaign openly criticized wrist-based accelerometers, claiming that *"The competition?
-They must be dreaming!" (...)
-"Accelerometer is less precise than biological signal processing"*  [^kickstarter].
-After thorough analysis - it doesn't seem that NeuroOn makes much use of the latter.

 ### Contrast with current claims